KENN (AM)

 KENN (1390 kHz) is an AM radio station broadcasting a News Talk Information format.
 Licensed to Farmington, New Mexico, United States, the station serves the Four Corners area.
-The station is currently owned by Winton Road Broadcasting Co., LLC and features programming from Fox News Radio, Genesis Communications Network, Premiere Networks, and Westwood One.
+The station is currently owned by Hutton Broadcasting, LLC and features programming from Fox News Radio, Genesis Communications Network, Premiere Networks, and Westwood One.

 Programming

 The Glenn Beck Program airs Monday through Friday along with Sean Hannity, Mark Levin, Kilmeade & Friends, Dave Ramsey, and George Noory's Coast to Coast AM every night at midnight.
 Weekends feature shows with Dr. Bob Martin, Fox News, Tom Gresham's Gun Talk, Tommy Bolack Remembers, Fox News Talk Features, Focus On The Four Corners with Debra Mayeaux, the Big E Sports Show with Elissa Walker-Campbell, Car Talk with Cliff Horace and Glenn N Gent, Law Talk featuring local attorney Eric Morrow, Money Belt Radio with Shaun Connolly, Free Talk Live, and Freedom Feens.

 History

 The station was first licensed, as KVBC, in 1951, to Luella M. Bowles and Marvin E. Bowles, doing business as the Valley Broadcasting Company in Farmington.
 It initially operated with 250 watts on 1240 kHz, which in 1957 was changed to 5,000 watts daytime and 1,000 watts at night on 1390 kHz.
 On September 1, 1958 the call sign was changed to KENN.